Andersen Hill State Forest

 Interior access to the State Forest is provided by a 1.6 mile seasonal public forest access road.
 Additionally, a cooperative fishing access site developed by the DEC and the Tioga County Soil and Water Conservation District provides excellent public access to the West Branch of Owego Creek.
 The public fishing access site is located on the west side of West Creek Road, about four tenths of a mile south of NY Route 79.
 DEC Bureau of Fisheries staff stock the West Branch with over 5,000 brown trout annually.

-Land management actions on the state forest are guided by the Tri-County Uplands Unit Management Plan.
-A copy of the management plan is on the Department's web page.
+Land management actions on the Anderson Hill State Forest are guided by the Tri-County Uplands Unit Management Plan.
+A Unit Management Plan (UMP) guides the DEC's land management activities on several geographically related forests for a ten-year period, although a number of goals and objectives in the plan focus on a much longer time period.
+Each UMP addresses specific objectives and actions for public use and forest management.
 Andersen Hill State Forest lands are managed to provide a mix of young (early successional), middle-aged (mid-successional) and old (late successional) forest habitats.
 Forest managers apply ecosystem management principles to conserve, protect, enhance and sustain the many values and services that state land provides to the public.

 ***Stay Safe- Bring A Friend When Out On The Trails***